Maria-Liakata-NLP-Group/CLPsych-2026/README.md

 1. compute contradiction probability against each gold sentence
 2. take the **mean** contradiction probability across gold sentences
+3. convert to consistency as `1 − mean contradiction`

 Then average over all predicted sentences.